MacGuffin, 2020 ff.

 2009 Diploma with highest honours at the Academy of Visual Arts Leipzig – Professor Tina Bara

-2003-2009 Studies of Photographie at the Academy of Visual Arts Leipzig
+2003-2009 Studies of Photography at the Academy of Visual Arts Leipzig

 Grants/Awards